dimafeng/dimafeng.github.io/_posts/2015-06-22-remember-me.markdown

 }
 {% endhighlight %}

+As you see it's 4 lines of code, and this code is simple.
+Btw, if you don't know what spring data is, these 2 classes are all what you need to work with a collection in mongo db.

 Now we can implement `PersistentTokenRepository`.
-This class isn't Repository in terms of spring data, it's interface from spring security and defines four methods for storing tokens.
+This class isn't Repository in terms of spring data, it's interface from spring security and defines four methods which helps manage and verify tokens.
 It could be implemented as follows:

 {% highlight java %}
 @Component